-- In the cartoon version of Animal Farm (not sure if it's that way in the book or not), Mr. Jones loses his gun after Boxer the horse knocks him down.
+- In the cartoon version of Animal Farm, Mr. Jones loses his gun after Boxer the horse knocks him down.
 As he goes to reach for it, Boxer steps on it.

 - Subverted in Avatar: The Last Airbender in the fight between Piandao and Sokka; Sokka gets to stomp in Piandao's sword but he uses a lever-like movement and frees his sword.

 - In "The Hand that Rocks the Wheelchair", Good Stewie and Evil Stewie (It Makes Sense in Context) fight over a raygun.
 Good Stewie crawls to grab it, and reaches it just as Evil Stewie stomps on it.

 - In "Halloween on Spooner Street", Stewie threatens a group of bullies from a roof with a rocket launcher, but is knocked off the roof and drops the launcher.
 When he goes to reach for it, one of the bullies steps on it.

 - In an episode of G.I.
 Joe, Scarlett and Lady Jaye were leading a small band of captive women in an escape from one of Cobra's fiendish plots.
 They made short work of the guards that confronted them (it helped that Dr. Mindbender had ordered the women not be harmed).
 When one fallen Evil Minion attempts to reach for a firearm, Lady Jaye not only steps on his wrist, but catches it in her three-inch heeled shoe.